Support for DC's Previously Incarcerated Youth

 Summary

-This project will provide DC youth recently released from prison with monthly workshops that foster new support systems, job skills, and the tools and confidence to follow a positive life path.
+This project provides DC youth and adults recently released from prison with monthly educational, leadership, and professional development opportunities that foster new support systems, job skills, and the tools and confidence to fulfill their career and educational goals.
+We connect recently released members to the resources and programs in the community that will help them achieve their educational and career goals.

 total goal